rerpy/rerpy/README.rst

-rERPy is a Python toolkit for doing ERP analysis of brainwave data (EEG, MEG), using both traditional averaging-based ERP estimation, and a fancy new regression-based technique for ERP estimation, which we call rERP for short. rERPs can do anything ERPs can do -- in fact, ERPs are special cases of rERPs; every ERP is also a rERP.
-But, the reverse is not true. rERPs make it straightforward to analyze experimental designs that use a mix of categorical and continuous manipulations, even when these manipulations are partially confounded or produce non-linear effects, and they can separate out overlapping waveforms timelocked to temporally adjacent events.
+rERPy is a Python toolkit for doing ERP/ERF analysis of brainwave data (EEG, MEG), using both traditional averaging-based ERP/ERF estimation, and a fancy new regression-based technique for ERP/ERF estimation, which we call rERP/rERF. rERPs can do anything ERPs can do -- in fact, ERPs are special cases of rERPs; every ERP is also a rERP.
+But rERPs are much more powerful. rERPs make it straightforward to analyze experimental designs that use a mix of categorical and continuous manipulations, even when these manipulations are partially confounded or produce non-linear effects, and they can separate out overlapping waveforms timelocked to temporally adjacent events.
 They can even do all these things at the same time.
+Nonetheless, they are relatively simple to use.

+For more details on rERP/rERF analysis, see: http://vorpus.org/rERP

 .. image:: https://travis-ci.org/rerpy/rerpy.png?branch=master
    :target: https://travis-ci.org/rerpy/rerpy